wli4/Exercise-01c-Export-from-Twine/README.md

 The window should now read "To add a story format, enter its address below."
 Enter https://lazerwalker.com/twison/format.js and press the green "Add" button.

 Now, press the green "+Story" button.
 Give the story a name (whatever you would like).
 Create a story with at least four passages.
-I recommend the

 If you need additional help with the Twine syntax or getting started, you can follow the example at the [Twine Cookbook](https://twinery.org/cookbook/starting/twine2/firststory.html).
 For more information about Passage links, read [Creating Links](https://twinery.org/cookbook/starting/twine2/creatinglinks.html).